Natallia1/business-application-playground/readme.md

 ## Business Requirements
-- As a Book store user I should be able to generate a Word (.doc) report that is displays a list of books filtered by my search criteria.
+- As a Book store user I should be able to generate a Word (.docx) report that is displays a list of books filtered by my search criteria.
-- As a Book store user I should be able to search books by publication date, author, and whether it is best seller or not.
+- As a Book store user I should be able to search books by:
+* publication year:
+  * Before a given year '<='
+  * after a given year '>='
+* author (AuthorId)
+* whether it is best seller or not.
 - As a Book store user I should be able to see the Word report that is generated with user friendly formatting.

 Example for formatting: